 Originally built in the 1700s as a stagecoach stop, this building later became the headquarters for President Roosevelt's secret service.
 Later, still, the spot opened as 9,500-square-foot antiques mall, focusing on 18th century through mid-20th century collectibles, tastefully spread through 50 booths.

 This impeccably edited boutique's signature?
 Luxuriously unnecessary necessities, such as D.R.
 Harris & Co. toiletries and John Derian trays.
-Half a block west, the larger offers range: Order a custom sofa, or succumb to an impulse buy of extravagant matches priced at $3.75.
+Half a block west, the larger Lili and Loo offers range: Order a custom sofa, or succumb to an impulse buy of extravagant matches priced at $3.75.

 You'll feel like a kid in a candy store at this shrine to small-batch sweets, though the choices (caramel pretzels versus coconut haystacks) may induce adult-level anxiety.

 Maureen Missner and Serine Hastings first joined forces as Crate & Barrel merchandisers during the '70s.
 Now, the duo sources winsome stationery and witty gifts.
 Case in point: the meta candlestick-shaped candles above.